Judit Salvadó

 Database Gaps

-despite the scale of our food library, packaged products from certain regions or smaller brands were still missing, frustrating users who rely on precise tracking.
+despite our extensive food library, foods from certain regions or smaller brands were still missing and that was frustrating for some users, specially those who don’t live in the UK

 Irrelevant Recents